ig3/eslint-config-entrain/README.md

  2. I don't like indenting promise chains.
 One of the advantages of promises over callbacks is avoiding indentation and requiring the chain to be indented removes some of this benefit.
-But eslint-config-entrain doesn't enforce no indentation, to feel free to indent if that's your preference.
+But eslint-config-entrain doesn't enforce no indentation, so feel free to indent if that's your preference.

  3. Sometimes it is necessary to override settings.